Pedometer Kit Loans

 - Only in Alberta – We only loan to organizations in Alberta.

-- Out-of-town loans – If you cannot pick up and return the kit in person, you will need to arrange for courier service to pick up the kit and also arrange to have it sent back at your expense.
+- Out-of-town loans – If you cannot pick up and return the kit in person, you will need to arrange and pay for courier service to pick up the kit and also arrange to have it sent back.
 If you are on the provincial government courier system, the Centre has access to this service.
 It will be up to you, the Borrower, to check if you are on the provincial government courier system and inform the Centre of this.

 - Loan period – The loan period will be for 30 days, including the transit time (the kit’s due date is the date it has to be back at the Centre, not the date it was sent back by the Borrower).